 Read the Depo Medrol (methylprednisolone acetate injectable suspension) Side Effects Center for a complete guide to possible side effects

 Aminoglutethimide may lead to a loss of corticosteroid-induced adrenal suppression.

 When corticosteroids are administered concomitantly with potassium-depleting agents (e.g., amphotericin B, diuretics), patients should be observed closely for development of hypokalemia.
 There have been cases reported in which concomitant use of amphotericin B and hydrocortisone was followed by cardiac enlargement and congestive heart failure.

-Macrolide antibiotics have been reported to cause significant decrease in corticosteroid clearance (see DRUG INTERACTIONS, Hepatic Enzyme Inhibitors)
+Macrolide antibiotics have been reported to cause a significant decrease in corticosteroid clearance (see DRUG INTERACTIONS , Hepatic Enzyme Inhibitors ).

 Concomitant use of anticholinesterase agents and corticosteroids may produce severe weakness in patients with myasthenia gravis.
 If possible, anticholinesterase agents should be withdrawn at least 24 hours before initiating corticosteroid therapy.